evancohen/smart-mirror/README.md

 ##### Setting up the configuration
 Done?
 Excellent, let's continue.

-Time to update the config file (apologies to those who tried to use this repository before I had the chance to add it).
-You'll need to fill in two things:
+Time to update the config file...
+You'll need to fill in two things into `js/config.js`:

 1. A [Forecast API key](https://developer.forecast.io/) (don't worry, it's free)
 2. Philips Hue Bridge IP address with a configured user.
 Details about how to set this up in the [Philips Hue Developer Documentation](http://www.developers.meethue.com/documentation/getting-started)